 Each AR-GEMS participant will complete a brief comprehensive course in geriatrics/gerontology.
-All materials for the course will be provided online.
-Additional materials will be available via designated Internet sites.
-Participants will be required to choose mentors in their geographic area with experience in older adult care.
-Participants are required to complete the program within nine months from their start date.
+All materials for the course are provided online.
+Additional materials are available via designated Internet sites.
+Participants are required to choose mentors in their geographic area with experience in older adult care.
+Participants are also required to complete the program within nine months from their start date.

 The goal of AR-GEMS is to create a network of Arkansas health providers who are trained in geriatrics.
 By promoting the concept and practice of the interdisciplinary healthcare team, regional experiential training sites will be established for clinical health professionals, faculty, and students.
 The training will take place entirely online.

-Within a nine (9) month period from start date, participants should:
+Within a (9) month period from the start date, participants must:

-• Participate in an orientation session over the telephone.
+- Participate in an orientation session over the phone

-• Complete three online self-study modules and at least two of the elective online self-study modules.
+- Complete (3) online self-study modules and at least two elective online self-study modules

-• Attend 2 video teleconferences (VTCs) sponsored by the AGEC or view 2 DVDs of previous VTCs.
+- Attend (2) video teleconferences (VTCs) sponsored by AGEC or view (2) DVDs of previous VTCs

-• Engage in ten (10) hours of experiential practice in a geriatric setting with a mentor.
+- Engage in (10) hours of experiential practice in a geriatric setting with a mentor

 Health professionals such as physicians, nurses, dietitians, rehabilitation therapists, psychologists, social workers, and others, who provide care to older adults, are invited to participate in this program.

 Continuing Education contact hours may be provided for some modules.
 For an application, please 501-603-1969 or email rvgibson [at] uams [dot] edu.
 An application will be sent to you.
 Please complete it and fax back to 501.603.1966.

 Ronni Chernoff, PhD, FAND, FASPEN